chriscamacho/Jgles2/readme.md

 Currently there are just 4 critical sections

+get_native_display
-get_native_display() - returns the native handle used to create the EGL display handle
+        returns the native handle used to create the EGL display handle

 make_native_window